processing/art-plus-code/_curriculum/04-03-Assessment.md

 ---
 # This is the frontmatter
 title: "Drawing Machine" # Title and Heading 1
-permalink: /responsivevisualdata-assessment/ # Give your page a permalink
+permalink: /drawingMachine-assessment/ # Give your page a permalink
-published: true
+published: false

 gallery: # Below is for including an image gallery
   - url: /assets/images/thumbnails/unit4.png